Civil Union Licenses

 The age requirements for both parties are the same:

-Valid identification must be furnished by both parties.
+Valid and current government-issued identification must be furnished by both parties.

 Example: passport, birth certificate, drivers license, military I.D., etc.

 Both parties must complete and sign the civil union application form.
 At least one of the parties must apply in person before the clerk.
 If one of the parties cannot appear in person, he or she must complete an affidavit received from the county clerk's office with their signature notarized.
 Parties already married in another state may obtain a license by stating that they are married to each other.
 Applicants for a civil union license need not be Colorado residents.

 An online civil union application can be found by following this path:

 * Start at the Clerk and Recorder home page.

 * Click on Recorded Documents in the blue bar.

 * Click on Records Search under the page heading Records Search.

 * When it asks you to log in, click on the grey box that says Login as Guest.

 * Accept the disclaimer.